-MAES Project Proposal Format
+MAES Hatch Project Proposal Format

+MAES project proposals are for faculty intending to start a new Hatch project or renew an existing project.
+This is the beginning of the Project Review process.
 Follow the format in this example when completing a proposal.
 Below are some ideas to help complete each section of the proposal.
 There is no set length of this specific proposal, however the proposal should be sufficiently thorough and comprehensive to enable MSU and USDA/NIFA reviewers to make an approve/disapprove decision.

 1. Title Page